 LA HIJA DEL ALFARERO from 45$

 HOSTELS and low budget

-This one was my favourite both for the location, close to the temple of Santa Cruz, and for the cute style.
+This one was my favorite both for the location, close to the temple of Santa Cruz and for the cute style.
 They also offer 1-hour bicycle use per day, according to availability.